Trevor Story Preview, Player Props: Red Sox vs. Orioles

-Trevor Story -- batting .128 with two doubles, a home run, two walks and four RBI in his past 10 games -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Kyle Bradish on the hill, on September 8 at 7:10 PM ET.
+Trevor Story -- batting .079 with two doubles, two walks and two RBI in his past 10 games -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Jack Flaherty on the hill, on September 9 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Rays.
+He had a hitless performance in his most recent game (0-for-3) against the Orioles.

 Trevor Story Game Info & Props vs. the Orioles